 Cheap attention grabbing tricks, an overly-pushy or excessively promotional style can put people off and look like spam.
 Consumers want to feel they are choosing to buy a product or service that they know will benefit them, not being forced to buy something they don’t need.

 Keep it simple and make the most relevant content the most noticeable.
 The longer your audience is forced to read through waffle the more likely they are to become disinterested and not take action.

-Create short, punchy and engaging copy that compels the reader to click through, make that call or go out and visit your premises to redeem a limited time offer – create a sense of urgency.
+Create short, punchy and engaging copy that compels the reader to go online, make that call or go out and visit your premises to redeem a limited time offer – create a sense of urgency.

 And at the end of your communication or in an obvious place on physical mail you need to provide a CALL TO ACTION!
-Include a link to click through and encourage them to do so.
+Include a website link, phone number or form and encourage them act.

 7. Vary your output

 This goes for style and the nature of your marketing – sending out the same type of marketing again and again will grow tiresome and be easy for your audience to ignore.